thisisalamin/all-in-one-event-planner/README.md

 ## Features

-- **Intuitive Event Creation**: Effortlessly create events with customizable details such as date, time, location, description, and featured images.
+- **Intuitive Event Creation**: Effortlessly create events with customizable details such as date, time, description, and featured images.
 - **Event Management**: Seamlessly manage all your events from a centralized dashboard within your WordPress admin panel.
 - **Event Calendar**: Access a dynamic event calendar to view all upcoming events at a glance, making it easy for visitors to plan their schedules.
 - **Event Categories and Tags**: Organize your events efficiently by assigning categories and tags, allowing users to filter events based on their interests.
-- **Event Registration and Tickets**: Enable event registration and ticketing functionality to streamline the RSVP process and manage attendee information effectively.
-- **Customizable Templates**: Customize event templates to match your website's design and branding, ensuring a cohesive user experience.
 - **Responsive Design**: Enjoy a fully responsive design that ensures optimal viewing and interaction across various devices and screen sizes.
 - **Localization Support**: Fully translatable with support for multiple languages, making it accessible to a global audience.
 - **Extensible and Developer-Friendly**: Extend the functionality of the plugin through hooks and filters, or contribute to its development on GitHub.